 The study area faces the Atlantic Ocean and is split between the counties of Fairfield and New Haven, Connecticut.
 Figure 1 shows the repetitive loss and significant repetitive loss data in the study area.
 Five primary damage areas (Stratford, Milford, New Haven, West Haven, and Fairfield) were initially identified by the Regional Councils of Governments in Connecticut for assessment.
 However, the Town of Fairfield and City of New Haven areas were selected for further evaluation based on their density of development and potential to support a federally constructed project.
 During the course of the study, alternative coastal storm risk management solutions were developed for the Town of Fairfield, the future local sponsor would be responsible for cost-sharing of the preconstruction engineering and design phase.
 These alternatives would require a substantial amount of money (approximately \$500 - \$700 million for project first cost) as well as real estate requirements that the Town was unable to commit to.
-Therefore, this study will focus solely on the New Haven study area (Figure 2).
+Using the Corps iterative planning process, the study area was ultimately scoped down to focus on the Long Wharf (City of New Haven) focused study area (Figure 2).